ek542/nlp-disaster-kaggle/README.md

 # nlp-disaster-kaggle

 This repo contains my code for the Natural Language Processing with Disaster Tweets competition on Kaggle.
-I have only used regression techniques for this competition.
+I have used a Bag of Words + Naive Bayes approach for this competition.

 Link to competition: https://www.kaggle.com/c/nlp-getting-started